-How long do I have to respond/act?
+How long do I have to respond?

-How do I pay back the money owed?
+How do I repay?

-If you repay a CCJ within 30 days, then the CCJ will be removed from your credit rating as soon as possible.
+If you repay a CCJ within 30 days, then the CCJ will be removed from your credit rating.
 If you enter into a repayment plan, the CCJ will remain on your credit file for six years.
-However, if you ignore a CCJ and further action is taken against you, then this could have a bigger impact on your credit rating.
+However, if you ignore a CCJ and further action is taken against you, then this could have a more substantial impact on your credit rating.

 Why is a CCJ issued?

-A CCJ was issued without my knowledge, what do I do?
+A CCJ was issued without my knowledge; what do I do?

 If you haven’t been informed that your creditor is trying to reclaim money or that they’re considering applying for a CCJ, you should make sure you check the paperwork to ensure it is genuine.
 It can take some time for paperwork to come, so if you have missed payments before, it is worth checking your credit rating or the Register of Judgements to deal with the CCJ quickly.